NS-Net: Decoupling CLIP Semantic Information through NULL-Space for Generalizable AI-Generated Image Detection: Methodology

 \subsection{Contrastive Learning and Classification}

-We believe that direct binary classification will cause the network to overfit to a specific feature structure, which will inhibit the generalization effect of the detector.
 In order to make the detector more focused on learning the difference between the features of real and generated images, we use contrastive loss \cite{chen2020simple} $\mathcal{L}_{\text{contrastive}}$ as the dominant and linear classifier loss $\mathcal{L}_{\text{BCE}}$ as the auxiliary for training.

 Specifically, for the decoupled features, we define features with the same label as positive samples and features with different labels as negative.
 We hope that positive samples are closer, while negative samples are gradually farther away.
 Thus, let $i \in I \equiv \{1...N\}$ be the index of the batch sample, where N is the batchsize.
-The self-supervised contrastive loss of decoupled features can be formulated as follow:
+The self-supervised contrastive loss of decoupled features can be formulated as follows:

 where $f$ are the decoupled features, the index $i$ called the anchor, the index $p$ called the positive, $ \mathcal{P}_i = \{ j \mid \text{label}_i = \text{label}_j, \, j \neq i \} $ is the set of positive samples, $\tau$ is a temperature hyperparameter and $|\cdot|$ denotes the number of vectors.